swcarpentry/shell-novice/07-backtick.md

 with the current date and time; try it.

-In the current form, its output is less useful for generating filenames because it contains whitespace (which, as we know from @@@, should be avoided in filenames).
+In the current form, its output is less useful for generating filenames because it contains whitespace (which, as we know from now, should preferably be avoided in filenames).
 You can tweak `date`'s format in great detail, for instance to get rid of whitespace:

 ~~~
 $ date +"%Y-%m-%d_%T"